 In a heavy equipment industry like cement, successful asset maintenance is key.
 However, relying on scheduled maintenance is not enough.
 Businesses must be proactive and implement condition-based and predictive maintenance by transforming their data in real-time with analytics, anticipating problems before they happen.
 This leads to greater asset reliability, less downtime, and time and money saved.

 Peruvian cement producer Unacem is a great example of the impact of a connected operation.
 The company sought to reduce operator costs and workload while maintaining product quality.
-They created a stabilization roadmap, automating and standardizing their processes and KPIs, and creating a baseline for each operator.
+They created a stabilization roadmap, automating and standardizing their process and KPIs, and creating a baseline for each operator.
 The team then created KPIs for each machine, product, shift, time, and operator.
 With the right metrics, Unacem used real-time data and notifications to compare actual performance against projected metrics, enabling them to identify deviations and take corrective action immediately.
 Operators now have access to the right knowledge at the right time to optimize the entire production process and positively impact the bottom line.
 Unacem improved the execution time of cement grinding by 11-17% and increased its profits by US $ 6 million in the first year alone.

 Connecting with cement manufacturing strategies is no small matter.
 To truly democratize their data and achieve digital transformation, companies must make a conscious, business-aligned effort to revolutionize the way their business operates.
 Real-time data is the backbone of the connected cement manufacturing process.
 However, with the help of automation, manufacturers can extract even more value from digital transformation strategies.
 A 2019 Aspermont research study conducted in collaboration with Mining Magazine and Mining Journal Intelligence found that 87% of respondents believe AI will change the future of mining.
 Given the similarities between the two industries, it’s safe to say that it will also affect cement.